lyal/base-expo-rn-ts-with-btab/README.md

 ~~I'll see if I can figure out how to remove the error/warning from VSC.~~

 So finally got it configured correctly...
 I hope.
-So I ended up using the setting as described here https://reactnative.dev/docs/typescript.
+So I ended up using the settings and packages as described here https://reactnative.dev/docs/typescript.
 I went ahead and created the new project using expo again using the **minimal** template as before and added all the settings and packages described.
 I copied the files I created in this project to test and it worked.
 I then updated this project with the new configurations and updated files.

+This even fixes VSC!
+Yeah.